challomark/Programming_Concepts/c_concepts/0x02-pre-post_increment/README.md

-#Increment and Decrement Operators in C
+# Increment and Decrement Operators in C

+* In C, the increment and decrement operators are used to increase or decrease the value of a variable by a specific amount.
+These operators are shorthand notations and provide a concise way to update the value of a variable.
+The two commonly used operators are:

+### Increment operator (++)

-* The decrement (--) and increment (++) operators are special types of operators used in programming languages to decrement and increment the value of the given variable by 1 (one), respectively.
+* The increment operator (++) is used to increase the value of a variable by 1.
+It can be used in two ways:

-## Types of Increment and Decrement Operators in C
-* Prefix Increment operator
-* Prefix Decrement operator
-* Postfix Increment operator
-* Postfix Decrement operator

-## ++i Pre Increment
+	* Pre-increment: (++variable) - The value of the variable is incremented before its use in the expression.
-* Pre-increment operator is used to increment the value of a variable before using it in an expression.
-In the Pre-Increment, value is first incremented and then used inside the expression.
+	* Post-increment: (variable++) - The value of the variable is incremented after its use in the expression.

-### Syntax
+* Here's an example to illustrate the usage of the increment operator:
 ~~~~
-a = ++x;
+int num = 5;
+int result1 = ++num; // Pre-increment: num is incremented to 6, and result1 is assigned the value 6.
+int result2 = num++; // Post-increment: num is incremented to 7, but result2 is assigned the previous value 6.
 ~~~~

-## i++ Post Increment
+### Decrement operator (--)

-* Post-increment operator is used to increment the value of the variable after executing the expression completely in which post-increment is used.
-In the Post-Increment, value is first used in an expression and then incremented.
+* The decrement operator (--) is used to decrease the value of a variable by 1.
+Like the increment operator, it can also be used in two ways:

-### Syntax
+	* Pre-decrement: (--variable) - The value of the variable is decremented before its use in the expression.
+	* Post-decrement: (variable--) - The value of the variable is decremented after its use in the expression.

+* Here's an example showing the decrement operator in action:
 ~~~~
-a = x++;
+int num = 8;
+int result1 = --num; // Pre-decrement: num is decremented to 7, and result1 is assigned the value 7.
+int result2 = num--; // Post-decrement: num is decremented to 6, but result2 is assigned the previous value 7.
 ~~~~